luskaner/ageLANServer/README.md

 You and all the clients connecting to your server are only authorized to use this software if:

-- Owning a **legal license** of Age of Empires II Definitive Edition or Age of Empires III Definitive Edition (and all relevant DLC's).
+- Owning a **legal license** of Age of Empires II: Definitive Edition or Age of Empires III: Definitive Edition (and all relevant DLC's).
 - Comply with all the game terms of service.
 - Use this software for personal use.